FLOSSBOKORG/FLOSSBOK/foss-community-management/community-metrics/key-metrics.md

 ![](https://opensource.com/sites/default/files/images/business-uploads/diversity-metrics.png "Diversity metrics chart")

-Pony and Elephant Factor for several FOSS projects in the area of cloud computing, as presented in [The quantitative state of the open cloud 2015](https://speakerdeck.com/jgbarah/the-quantitative-state-of-the-open-cloud-2015-edition).
+Pony and Elephant Factor for several FOSS projects in the area of cloud computing, as presented in [The quantitative state of the open cloud 2015](https://speakerdeck.com/jgbarah/the-quantitative-state-of-the-open-cloud-2015-edition) \(slides\).

 There are many other metrics to help measure a community.
 When determining which metrics to collect, think about the goals of your community, and which metrics will help you reach them.